 - Has not eaten a meal in several days and mentions being hungry

-- Has recently had Food Stamp or other benefits cut or reduced
+- Has recently had Food Stamps or other benefits cut or reduced

 - Is bringing their children to class